sb255/Data-Structures/README.md

 ---------------------------------------------------------------------------------------------
 # Sets:

-HashSet, TreeSet and LinkedHashSet also uses concept of Hashing like Maps for storing the data but `It does not contains duplicate values!!`
+`HashSet, TreeSet and LinkedHashSet` also uses concept of Hashing like Maps for storing the data and also `It does not contains duplicate values!!`

 * `HashSet` - Stores the added values in the random order without duplicates.
 * `TreeSet` - Stores the added values in the naturally ordered way without duplicates.